Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Alta Badia – outstanding skiing

-• Best places to stay in the Dolomites for Skiers, Hikers, Nature Lovers, Foodies
+• Best place for Skiers, Hikers, Nature Lovers, Foodies

 • Summer destination: 4.5